 Join Harbour Trust Director of Projects and award-winning heritage architect, Libby Bennett, for an exciting 15-minute talk on the discovery of Cockatoo Island’s hidden Solitary Confinement Cells.
 Tied to this year’s Heritage Festival theme, Unearthed, Libby will share how her groundbreaking find uncovered forgotten history and helped secure the island’s place on the UNESCO World Heritage List.

-In 1940, Cockatoo Island helped transform Cunard’s RMS Queen Mary into the wartime troopship Grey Ghost.
+In 1940, Cockatoo Island helped transform Cunard’s RMS Queen Mary into the wartime troopship that became known as the Grey Ghost.
 Join historian, Inger Sheil from the Australian National Maritime Museum for a 15-minute talk on the ship’s conversion.
-Afterward, the Jitterbug Club dancers will lead a Charleston demonstration and lesson, taking you back to the liner’s glamorous 1930s days.

 [Image: Samuel J Hood Studio, Australian National Maritime Museum Collection.]